AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 1. To send test versions of your email, click the **[!UICONTROL Test]** button then choose the mode you want to use.

-    In this example, we will use the **[!UICONTROL Substitute from main target]** mode, which sends test versions to specific email addresses while impersonating some of the profiles targeted by the email.
+    In this example, use the **[!UICONTROL Substitute from main target]** mode, which sends test versions to specific email addresses while impersonating some of the profiles targeted by the email.

     ![](assets/proof-mode.png)

-1. Click **[!UICONTROL Add address]** and specify the email address(es) that will receive the test versions.
+1. Click **[!UICONTROL Add address]** and specify the email address(es) which receive the test versions.

     For each email address, select the profile to impersonate.
 You can also let Adobe Campaign select a random profile from the target.